I'm currently working in applied probability and statistics, often in the context of biology.

 - The walkoff effect: cargo distribution implies motor type in bidirectional microtubule bundles, with Victor Alfred, Natalia A Bulgakova, Lyubov Chumakova (preprint)

 Modeling and detecting trait evolution on small phylogenetic trees, with Jay McEntee.
 We are investigating general methods for detecting different modes of evolution by looking at comparative data, and in particular, have found pulsed evolution in some social traits of birds:

 - Inferring punctuated evolution in the learned songs of African sunbirds, with Jay P McEntee, Chacha Werema, Nadje Najar, Joshua V Penalba, Elia Mulungu, Maneno Mbilinyi, Sylvester Karimi, Lyubov Chumakova, J. Gordon Burleigh, Rauri C K Bowie (preprint)

 Stochastic particle systems and the Keller-Segel model with Ibrahim Fatkullin.
 This is a system of singularly-interacting stochastic particles of varying masses, which experience inelastic ("sticky") collisions.
 This system can be viewed as 2D overdamped gravity.
 A preprint is available:

-- Coalescing particle systems and applications to nonlinear Fokker-Planck equations, with Ibrahim Fatkullin.
-(Submitted; preprint on arXiv.)
+- Coalescing particle systems and applications to nonlinear Fokker-Planck equations, with Ibrahim Fatkullin, CMS 16(2) 2018 (preprint on arXiv)

 When scaled appropriately, the hydrodynamic limit of the empirical mass density converges to the solution of a nonlinear Fokker-Planck equation, such as the Keller-Segel model of chemotaxis, or its generalization, the multispecies Keller-Segel model.
 These PDEs blow up in finite time, and form Dirac-type singularities.
 Such blow-ups correspond to coalescence in the particle system.